ISLA-Grenoble/2024-main/README.md

-# Introduction to statistical learning and applications -- 2024
+# Introduction to statistical learning and applications 2024

 Hi :wave:

-This is the page with the details of the main classes for ISLA 2024.
+This is the main page to look for details of our classes on "Introduction to statistical learning and applications" in 2024.
+We **won't be using Chamilo**, so you should be checking this page regularly.

 **Instructors**:
 - [Pedro L. C. Rodrigues](https://plcrodrigues.github.io/) — `pedro.rodrigues@inria.fr` (CM, TD, and TP)